-Teaching the Alphabet seems so basic that most ESL teachers believe it is unnecessary.
-My experience has been the opposite.
-I teach the ABC names and sounds everyday for my emergent/literacy level English learners and review the Alphabet for higher level students as often as they need.
+Teaching the Alphabet seems so basic that many ESL teachers believe it is unnecessary.
+However, my experience has been the opposite.
+I teach the ABCs to my emergent/literacy level English learners everyday.

 - Short A = apple ant answer ask and add attic after

 - Short E = exercise exit extra elevator expensive enter exam

 - Short I = in inch into inside insect itch instant internet imagine

 - Short O = on off October office odd opposite online object

 Short U = up under unhappy upset ugly umbrella uncle untie